thecartercenter/nemo/docs/production-setup.md

 ### Upgrading

+Upgrading should be done in stages.
+Start with the stage closest to your current version.

-#### Upgrading from v5.x to v5.16
+#### Upgrading to v5.16.2

-You should upgrade to v5.16 before moving on to v6.11.
-Follow the 'General Upgrade Instructions' below to upgrade to **v5.16** before moving to v6.x.
+1. Follow the 'General Upgrade Instructions' below to upgrade to **v5.16.2**.
+2. If you encounter a 'mismatched superclass' error when migrating, try running the migrate command again.

-#### Upgrading from v5.16 to v6.11
+#### Upgrading to v6.11

-You should upgrade to v6.11 before moving on to the latest master.
-Follow the instructions below to do so:

 1. Install PostgreSQL (see above).
 1. As `deploy` user, in elmo directory on server, `cp config/mysql2postgres.yml.example config/mysql2postgres.yml`